The Pros & Cons of Alzheimer’s Gene Testing

 We asked Dr. G. Allen Power, MD, author of Dementia Beyond Drugs: Changing the Culture of Care and Dementia Beyond Disease: Enhancing Well-Being, for his insights on the Alzheimer’s genetic test.

-In the opinion of Dr. Power, who speaks about dementia around the world, these are the possible pros and cons to getting the genetic test for Alzheimer’s disease:
+So, what precisely are the pros and cons of testing for the Alzheimer’s gene?
+In the opinion of Dr. Power, who speaks about dementia around the world, these are the possible pros and cons of getting the genetic test for Alzheimer’s disease:

 Pros